vivianmyers/CSC120-A4/reflection.md

 Use this file to record your reflection on this assignment.

 - What are your initial impressions of how `Encapsulation` affects your programming?
     It is nice to be able to categorize and seperate functions of my code into different classes.
 It is a lot easier to visualize how different parts of the code work together through encapsulation.
+It also makes the code easier to organize.

 - What worked, what didn't, what advice would you give someone taking this course in the future?